Speedvale Avenue Construction

 The "Safe Zone" also replaces the unnecessary $2 million Emma-Earl Bridge (EEB) freeing up these additional tax dollars for far more important active transportation priorities (e.g. where Trans-Canada Trail meets Eramosa Road -- dangerously dropping cyclists and pedestrians in the middle of speeding traffic without a crosswalk).
 Please see all Speedvale/EEB details at https://www.facebook.com/groups/safespeedvale

-ResidentsForSafeSpeedvaleAvenue about 3 years ago
+ResidentsForSafeSpeedvaleAvenue over 3 years ago